MicrosoftEdge/WebView2Feedback/specs/ExtendedProcessFailed.md

         /// Description of the process assigned by the WebView2 Runtime.
 This is a
         /// technical English term appropriate for logging or development purposes,
         /// and not localized for the end user.
-It applies to utility processes (for example,
+It applies to utility processes (for
-        /// "Audio Service" or "Video Capture") and plugin processes (for example, "Flash").
+        /// example, "Audio Service", "Video Capture") and plugin processes (for
-        /// The returned string is `null` if the WebView2 Runtime did
+        /// example, "Flash").
+The returned string is empty if the WebView2 Runtime
-        /// not assign a description to the process.
+        /// did not assign a description to the process.
         String ProcessDescription { get; };

-        /// The list of frames in the `CoreWebView2` that were being rendered by the
+        /// The collection of frames in the `CoreWebView2` that were being rendered by the
         /// failed process.
 The content in these frames is replaced with an error page.
         /// This is only available when `ProcessFailedKind` is
         /// `CoreWebView2ProcessFailedKind.FrameRenderProcessExited`;
-        /// it is `null` for all other process failure kinds, including the case
+        /// it is empty for all other process failure kinds, including the case
         /// in which the failed process was the renderer for the main frame and
         /// subframes within it, for which the failure kind is
         /// `CoreWebView2ProcessFailedKind.RenderProcessExited`.
-        IVectorView<CoreWebView2FrameInfo> ImpactedFramesInfo { get; };
+        IVectorView<CoreWebView2FrameInfo> FrameInfosForFailedProcess { get; };
     }

     /// Provides a set of properties for a frame in the `CoreWebView2`. runtimeclass CoreWebView2FrameInfo
     {
         /// The name attribute of the frame, as in `<iframe name="frame-name" ...>`.
-        /// This is `null` when the frame has no name attribute.
+        /// The returned string is empty when the frame has no name attribute.
         String Name { get; };

         /// The URI of the document in the frame.